castorini/UniRAG/README.md

 ## Caption Generation
 `caption_generation_inference.py` generates captions for a the jsonl file created in the previous step.
-The prompt mode, retriever model, generator model, number of fewshot examples are all configurable.
+The prompt mode, retriever model, generator model, and number of fewshot examples are all configurable.
 To regenerate all our caption generation results (tables 3 and 4) run the following script from the root repository dir.
 ```bash
 bash scripts/caption_generation.sh